Mary in the Bible

 The Bible says Jesus is magnified by Mary's soul.
 A soul is eternal and not limited by life on earth.
 Mary reinforces her eternal ministry by saying "all generations will call me blessed."
 If the Bible intended Mary's ministry to end with the birth of Jesus, or at his death, or even at Mary's death, it wouldn't use that language.

 A magnifying glass increases the object it is focused on, so being in relation to Mary's eternal soul does not draw focus away from Jesus, it does the opposite.
 It magnifies him.
 This is the Bible's word to the people of God, and it is my experience.
 I've heard Evangelical pastors do sermons on just about every passage of Scripture except this one.
 In fact, the movie "The Nativity" removed words referring to Mary when this Bible passage was on the screen during the final scene.
-I think it's crazy to remove words about Mary from the Bible to make some Christians feel more comfortable.
+It's crazy to remove words about Mary from the Bible to make some Christians feel more comfortable.

 Catholics believe Mary's soul still "magnifies the Lord" for Christians of our generation who choose to relate to her.
 Currently, Catholics are pretty well the only ones upholding the biblical prophecy to call her blessed, which was intended for all generations, and for all Christians.